josefha/Bigvars/README.md

+###
+This code library is now merged with the offical Encore lang repo

 ### Results:
-Big arrays and Big hash maps implementation for the Encore programming language.
+Big arrays and Big hash maps implementation in the Encore programming language.
 Embracing the core features of Encore such as active objects, message passing and futures.
-This work was done as part of my batchelor thesis, for more info take a look at my thesis.
+This work was done as part of a batchelor thesis, for more info take a look at my thesis.

-Link to the Encore Language repo: https://github.com/parapluu/encore
+Link to my thesis: http://uu.diva-portal.org/smash/get/diva2:1275573/FULLTEXT01.pdf Link to the Encore Language repo: https://github.com/parapluu/encore

 ### Big hash map method list: